PreacherCmdLets/100DaysOfCloud/Journey/001/Readme.md

 **Add a cover photo like:**
 ![placeholder image](https://via.placeholder.com/1200x600)

-# New post title here
+# Cloud Research

 ## Introduction

-✍️ (Why) Explain in one or two sentences why you choose to do this project or cloud topic for your day's study.
+✍️ (Why) Explain in one or twCloud Research o sentences why you choose to do this project or cloud topic for your day's study.

+Microsoft Azure Fundamentals (AZ-900)

+This skill is intended to cover the foundational knowledge needed to understand Microsoft's Azure offering. when it comes to the products and services a Microsoft Azure subscription provides.
+This is an excellent starting point for those looking to get started in working with cloud services and solutions in the Azure space.

 ## Prerequisite

-✍️ (What) Explain in one or two sentences the base knowledge a reader would need before describing the the details of the cloud service or topic.
+This path is meant for beginners to the Microsoft Azure world.
+Learners should have entry level knowledge of core cloud concepts

+What you will learn
+Azure cloud concepts
+Azure core services and products
+Azure security, privacy, compliance, and trust
+Azure pricing and support options

 ## Use Case